erickLerouge/NLP_in_Action/README.md

+### Erick Velazquez Ph.D.

-This repository contains the code of the book..
+This repository contains the code of the book: Natural language processing in Action by Hobson Lane, Cole Howard and Hannes Max Hapke